 Environmental sustainability goals are no longer in conflict with job creation goals.
 Look for partners who enable you to elevate the dialogue around environmental, social and corporate goals to your workforce strategy and consider your workforce as renewable power and not as a replaceable asset.

-This is what the German automotive supplier ZF Friedrichshafen has recognized.
+This is what the German automotive supplier ZF Friedrichshafen has recognised.
 Instead of proceeding with their original plan to lay off several thousands of employees, they have implemented a transformation plan to reskill and redeploy the affected people into entirely new jobs.
-In recognizing the potential in their own employees to transition, this company was able to offer sustainable employment while speeding up the transformation towards e-mobility.
+In recognising the potential in their own employees to transition, this company was able to offer sustainable employment while speeding up the transformation towards e-mobility.

 The green transition will never accomplish its climate goals unless it can fully align with the human needs of workers.
 While this is no easy challenge, smart green policies can and will lead to a faster and more inclusive transition.